- Phone number

 Perhaps you are looking to come to therapy at a time of crisis, or you may have been feeling for some time that things don't seem right, but you can't make sense of what it is that is stopping you from feeling happy and fulfilled?
 I believe that how we experience the world and other people can be shaped by our earlier experiences, often those we had in childhood.
 How family members responded to our distress, anger, confusion, joy and love might determine how, as adults, we respond to others, and how puzzled we can be by how others treat us.

 This in turn might lead us to develop strategies to cope with distress and other difficulties.
-These become ingrained, often unconscious, patterns of being.
-We can operate day to day without being aware of them.
+These become ingrained, often unconscious, patterns of thinking and acting.
+We can operate day to day without actually being aware of them.
 They contribute, for example, to our choice of partners and friends, our (sometimes unhelpful, even destructive) behaviours and ways of managing our feelings.
+Examples of these unhelpful coping mechanisms can include anger, anxiety, feeling depressed, drinking too much and using dugs.
+Or we might try to keep things under control by having really high standards, striving to be perfect, which leads us to feeling down when we can't keep up.

-By working with you I would hope to help you gain:
+By working with you I would hope to help you gain a deeper understanding of yourself as well as relationships with others and find alternative, healthier coping strategies.

 I am trained and experienced in working with people who have had difficult experiences, sometimes early in life.
-Some may have had parents who were depressed or struggling with addictions.
+Some may have had parents who were depressed or struggling withe their own issues.
 I aim to help you explore difficult experiences and feelings, perhaps linked to issues such as anger, anxiety, depression, excessive worry, low self-esteem, perfectionism, OCD, panic attacks, difficulties in making or sustaining relationships and learn how to manage them more effectively.

 An understanding of how we relate to one another within the therapeutic relationship becomes a way of understanding other relationships and experiences.
 I aim to help you explore and develop a stronger sense of yourself that can lead to making meaningful changes and a more fulfilling, creative way of being in the world at large.